arsham/expipe/README.md

 ![Colored](http://i.imgur.com/6U2hxlp.png)

+### Upcoming Features

+* Read from log files.
+* Use as a third-party package.
+* Record to more repositories:
+    * InfluxDB
+    * Log files

 ## Installation

 I will provide a docker image soon, but for now it needs to be installed.
-You need golang 1.7 and [glide][glide] installed.
+You need golang >= 1.7 and [glide][glide] installed.
 Simply do:

 ```bash
 go get github.com/arsham/expipe